top of page

 Paul was able to demonstrate power and authority through his prison experience because he understood something.
 He understood Ephesians 1:17-23 which says:

-“I keep asking that the God of our Lord Jesus Christ, the glorious Father, may give you the Spirit of wisdom and revelation, so that you may know him better.
+I keep asking that the God of our Lord Jesus Christ, the glorious Father, may give you the Spirit of wisdom and revelation, so that you may know him better.
 I pray that the eyes of your heart may be enlightened in order that you may know the hope to which he has called you, the riches of his glorious inheritance in his holy people, and his incomparably great power for us who believe.

-That power is the same as the mighty strength he exerted when he raised Christ from the dead and seated him at his right hand in the heavenly realms, far above all rule and authority, power and dominion, and every name that is invoked, not only in the present age but also in the one to come.
-And God placed all things under his feet and appointed him to be head over everything for the church, which is his body, the fullness of him who fills everything in every way.
+When we spend time with someone, their qualities naturally begin to influence us.
+God, in His might and power, is unstoppable, and when we immerse ourselves in His presence, we become unstoppable too.
 Paul's close relationship with God was the reason for his significant influence.
 Through his diligent study of God's Word and constant prayer, Paul aligned his desires with God's, making God's will his own.

 By grounding your life on more of God's Word, you will increase your ability to overcome any obstacles.
 This allowed Paul to do his best for God with excitement and passion to complete his work.
+Paul was given wisdom, revelation, and understanding.
+He knew the purpose of Jesus Christ and the birthright we have.

+Paul knew we can master sin, illness of all kinds, threats, and death; and that we have dominion over all the trouble we are confronted with.
 This knowing was needed for Paul to help himself and other people.
 He had a mindset that understands with Christ we are in control of situations, not the other way around.

-Paul spent so much time with God, that he realized how great God's power is, and how we too are given it for what we are asked to do.
+Paul spent so much time with God, that he realized how great God's power is, and we too are given it for what we are asked to do.

 “We are afflicted in every way, but not crushed; perplexed, but not driven to despair; persecuted, but not forsaken; struck down, but not destroyed.”

-— 2 Corinthians 4:8-9 ESV.
+— 2 Corinthians 4:8-9 ESV

 Paul understood that those of us who have a relationship with God are seated alongside Christ in the heavenly realms.
 We hold a position of authority and strength, being recognized as children of God, which entitles us to share in the inheritance with Jesus Christ.

-Paul positioned himself to be available for God's use in any situation and under any circumstances.
+Paul was completely devoted (Philippians 1:21) to God, with his entire being surrendered to him, and because of this unwavering commitment, nothing could hinder him.
+Like the heavenly angels (Psalm 103:20), Paul positioned himself to be available for God's use in any situation and under any circumstances.
 This mindset enabled him to view his imprisonment as insignificant.

-"Behold, I have given you authority to tread on serpents and scorpions, and over all the power of the enemy, and nothing shall hurt you."
+Despite facing earthly bondage, criticism, murder plots, and attempts to hinder him, Paul remained unaffected as he knew he had dominion over them all.
+He understood Luke 10:19 KJV, "Behold, I have given you authority to tread on serpents and scorpions, and over all the power of the enemy, and nothing shall hurt you."

+Paul successfully completed his assignment because God trusted him, and Paul did not focus on himself or his problems.
 He said, “But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God” — Acts 20:24 ESV.

 All that mattered to Paul was purpose, and his passion for purpose not only gave him a life that was effective, influential, and unstoppable, it gave him a life of joy and fulfillment.

 Paul and Jesus share a common trait of being focused.
 Paul imitated Jesus by praying regularly and remaining undeterred by obstacles such as people's opinions, circumstances, or financial challenges in pursuing their goals and fulfilling their destinies (1 Corinthians 11:1).
+Whether or not they received support was inconsequential to them.
+They were not deterred by opposition, which placed them in an unstoppable position.

 "What then shall we say in response to this?
 If God is for us, who can be against us."